Turkish, US units begin patrols near northern Syria's Manbij

 ANKARA: Turkish and U.S. soldiers have started independent patrols in northern Syria along the line separating Turkish-controlled areas from the town of Manbij where Ankara says Kurdish militia fighters are based, Turkey's military said on Monday.

-Earlier this month Turkey and the United States endorsed a tentative deal to overcome months of dispute over the town.
+Earlier this month Turkey and the United States endorsed a tentative deal to overcome months of dispute over the town, in which the Kurdish YPG militia would withdraw from Manbij and Turkish and U.S. forces would jointly maintain security and stability there.

 "As per the Manbij Roadmap and Safety Principles previously agreed upon, independent patrol activities by soldiers of Turkish Armed Forces and U.S. Armed Forces have begun on the line between (the Turkish-controlled) area and Manbij," Turkey's armed forces said on Twitter.

+It was not immediately clear whether the independent patrols were separate from the joint actions agreed upon between Ankara and Washington earlier this month, but a spokesman for the Pentagon said the moves were being coordinated.

+"Coalition and Turkish forces have begun coordinated but independent patrols near, but not in, Manbij," spokesman Eric Pahon told Reuters.

-Foreign Minister Mevlut Cavusoglu said Turkish soldiers would enter Manbij step by step, without elaborating.
+Foreign Minister Mevlut Cavusoglu, however, said Turkish soldiers would enter Manbij step by step, without elaborating.

 Turkey has launched two cross-border military campaigns along with Syrian rebels in the past two years.
 The first, dubbed "Euphrates Shield", was aimed at driving away Islamic State and YPG forces from the border, and the second, called "Olive Branch", aimed to clear the YPG from the town of Afrin.